 What should trigger reviews?

-Similar to the Affirmation of Commitment Reviews the IANA Function Review will be triggered on a calendar basis, with the first call for expressions of interest being scheduled to kick off one year from the date of the IANA Stewardship Transition to allow sufficient time to convene the IANA Function Review Team and complete the IANA Function Review within two years of the date of the IANA Stewardship Transition.
+Similar to the Affirmation of Commitment (AoC) Reviews, the IANA Function Review will be triggered on a calendar basis, with the first call for expressions of interest being scheduled to kick off one year from the date of the IANA Stewardship Transition to allow sufficient time to convene the IANA Function Review Team and complete the IANA Function Review within two years of the date of the IANA Stewardship Transition.
 Subsequent reviews will be scheduled to commence at five year intervals from the date of the initial IANA Function Review.

 A Special Review may be also be initiated upon recommendation by super-majority of both the GNSO and ccNSO following escalation by the CSC: